Delhi Township woman feeds the homeless because she's walked in their shoes

 ‘I want to give’

-On a recent morning, she had a folding table set up in her living room, lined with rows of paper sacks, cartons of chips and cookies and dozens of water stacked bottles nearby.
+On a recent morning, she had a folding table set up in her living room, lined with rows of paper sacks, cartons of chips and cookies and dozens of water bottles stacked nearby.

-She washed her hands, put on plastic gloves and began scooping chunks of chicken into a large, plastic container before breaking it into smaller pieces.
+She washed her hands, put on plastic gloves and began scooping chunks of chicken into a large plastic container before breaking it into smaller pieces.

 “I’m gonna make two kinds of chicken salad,” she said.
-“I’m gonna make one with onions and green peppers and one without because, see, I know how people are.”
+“I’m gonna make one with onions and green peppers and one without, because, see, I know how people are.”

 Some people don’t like onions and peppers, she said, and she wants the people who get her food to enjoy it.